adroitfajar/moldisc/README.md

 #### Setting up environment for GPT2

-Next, Execure the following command to create the environment for GPT2
+Next, Execute the following command to create the environment for GPT2

 ```
 conda create env subGPT python=3.10